-Former holders of our Class B Common Units, including Warburg Pincus and certain of our executives and directors, own a controlling interest in Sajet Resources LLC ("Sajet"), which was spun-off in December 2010 prior to the IPO.
+Former holders of our pre-IPO common equity, including certain of our executives and directors, own a controlling interest in Sajet Resources LLC ("Sajet"), which was spun-off in December 2010 prior to the IPO.
+Sajet owns certain technology rights, real property and ownership interests in Allied CNG Ventures LLC.
 We provide general and administrative services to Sajet and are reimbursed for these amounts at our actual cost.
-During 2012, we were reimbursed \$1.3 million for such services provided.
-Additionally, on December 1, 2012, Targa Midstream Services LLC purchased six 90,000 gallon propane storage tanks from Sajet for \$1.2 million.
-This transaction was at a market price consistent with similar transactions with other nonaffiliated entities.
+During 2013, we were reimbursed \$1.5 million for such services provided.